Inside: Choice Homework in Spanish Class Ideas.

-Original Real World Homework Logistics
+Original Choice Homework in Spanish Logistics

 To ease this frustration, I started assigning a certain number of stamps per week, such as 2 stamps by Friday.
-This was better but still not ideal, since I would spend a big chunk of that day looking over Real Worlds.
-I finally realized that I was trying to cram too many in, since I would have 1 sheet of 8 stamps due every 3 or 4 weeks.
+This was better but still not ideal since I would spend a big chunk of that day looking over Real Worlds.
+I finally realized that I was trying to cram too many in since I would have 1 sheet of 8 stamps due every 3 or 4 weeks.
 Students were getting burnt out and resented what was supposed to be a fun homework option and I dreaded the days that they were due.
 I knew this year I needed a change.

 |Example of an assignment on Classroom|

 The new system was a welcome change for the upper-level students who had already done two years of Real World stamp sheets with me.
 They like all of the new options included, and the flexibility of doing extra work for one week, to buy a free week.
 I also love the creativity they had shown suggesting new ideas such as Trivia Crack in Spanish, presenting to their class about their mission trip to Guatemala, or the Day of the Dead Snapchat Story.

 Another new option that many students love is #spanstuchat, which I plan on blogging on soon!
 It also does not take into any precious class time checking for proof of completion.
 (But instead takes into my own time correcting them.
 It is not too bad if I stay on top of them, but if I forget to correct 3&4 when level 2 comes in it can be a bit overwhelming).
 Quarter 2 I started Spanish 2 on the same system but completed only 2 points on Wednesday.

 More Ideas for Homework in Spanish